Guides

 JSON output produces a machine-readable report alongside the Markdown file, useful for CI dashboards, code analysis pipelines, or custom tooling.

-zigzag run --path ./src --json
+zigzag run --paths ./src --json

 The JSON report structure: